buehler/dotnet-operator-sdk/docs/custom-entities.md

 Kubernetes resources typically separate the *desired state* (`spec`) from the *observed state* (`status`).
 KubeOps follows this convention.

-Your entity class should inherit from `CustomKubernetesEntity<TSpec, TStatus>`:
+Your entity class should inherit from `CustomKubernetesEntity<TSpec, TStatus>`.
+This base class provides the standard Kubernetes properties like `ApiVersion`, `Kind`, and `Metadata`, which are automatically populated based on the `[KubernetesEntity]` attribute and Kubernetes API interactions.
+You only need to define your `TSpec` and optionally `TStatus` types.

 ```csharp
 using k8s.Models;